pelican-plugins/image-process/README.md

 transformations in your Pelican configuration file.
 Transformations are defined in the `IMAGE_PROCESS` dictionary, mapping a transformation name to a list of operations.
 There are three kinds of
-transformations: image replacement, responsive image and picture set.
+transformations: image replacement, responsive image, and picture set.

 #### Image Replacement